 This guest post was written by Jack Curtis and is intended for a UK student audience.

-One of the major life skills developed at University that not many people speak about is learning to manage your finances.
-Arriving at University and seeing your first student loan hit your bank account is a memorable moment for any fresher.
+One of the major life skills developed at University that not many people speak about is learning to manage your finances and make your student loan last.
+Arriving at University and seeing your first disbursement hit your bank account is a memorable moment for any fresher.
 It signifies new independence and responsibility in your life that you might have never had before.

 However, this money can seemingly disappear and run out fast as many freshers quickly discover.
 Especially if you’re staying in student accommodation, as after the high rent costs are removed from your account you may be left with a lot less than you had originally thought.
 Once you factor in the traditional student lifestyle of drinking, takeaways, and shopping sprees, you begin to realise how expensive the student lifestyle can actually be.